 Students will need a deep interest in film and many of the same skills required by English Literature.
 Film Studies looks at film as a commercial industry and as the range of experiences that it gives to audiences; it looks at how film communicates to audiences and the ideas that are portrayed.

-All students studying for A Level would be expected to have five GCSEs A*-C in academic subjects including GCSE English Language at C or above.
+All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).

 For the AS Level, we look at: